Fruit growing

 In view of the ongoing climate change, which is characterized by water shortages and rising temperatures, fruit growers are facing growing challenges.
 Increasing pressure on water resources and changing growing conditions require innovative solutions to ensure the vitality and productivity of orchards.

-Polygrain is one such innovation.
-This advanced water-retaining granulate, which can store up to 200 times its own weight in water, provides crucial support for fruit growers.
-The use of polygrain not only increases the survival rate of young plants in dry periods, but also improves the efficiency of water use, which contributes to the long-term sustainability and resilience of the orchards.
-In a changing world, Polygrain provides reliable support to meet the dynamic challenges of modern fruit growing and ensure yield stability.
+The use of our water-retaining granules (hydrogels) not only increases the survival rate of young plants in dry periods, but also improves the efficiency of water use, contributing to the long-term sustainability and resilience of the orchards.

 Simply greener